Uniqueness of optimal plans for multi-marginal mass transport problems via a reduction argument: Preliminaries and the uniqueness in two marginal problems

 Another crucial feature of the set $\mathcal{S}$ is being $c$-\textit{cyclically monotone}, meaning that for any finite collection of the points

 and for any permutation mapping $\sigma_k:\{1,\ldots,M\}\to\{1,\ldots,M\} $ the following inequality holds

 Naturally, a measure $\lambda\in\Pi(\mu_1,\ldots,\mu_N)$ is said to be $c$-cyclically monotone if it is concentrated on a $c$-cyclically monotone set.
 In our setting, a measure $\lambda$ is an optimal plan if and only if it is $c$-cyclically monotone (see \cite{VILLANI2009}).
+To see more about $c$-cyclical monotonicity in the multi-marginal case and its related optimality consequences one can refer to \cite{KAUSAMO2,KAUSAMO,TLIM}.

+\begin{remark} It should be mentioned that in \cite{BEIGLBOCKLABORDPENKER,KELLERER,VILLANI2009} there have been several cases of dual attainment and the conditions under which there is no gap between \eqref{TAGMK} and \eqref{TAGDMK}.
+Particularly, in \cite{KELLERER}, the multi-marginal case has been studied and it is obtained that in the case that the cost function $c$ is measurable which satisfies \eqref{EXIS-INEQ} for some $a_k\in L_1(X_k,\mu_k)$ for $k\in\mathcal{N}$ and $X_i$'s are Polish spaces there is no gap between infimum in \eqref{TAGMK} and supremum in \eqref{TAGDMK} (see \cite[Theorem 2.14 and Corollary 2.18]{KELLERER}).
+Moreover, if $c$ is lower semi-continuous the minimizer for \eqref{TAGMK} exists (see \cite[Theorem 2.19]{KELLERER}).
+On top of that, if $c$ is such that the supremum in \eqref{TAGDMK} is finite and that \eqref{EXIS-INEQ} holds, then the maximizer for \eqref{TAGDMK} exists (see \cite[Theorem 2.21]{KELLERER}).
+Therefore, for the case that the function $c$ is continuous and Borel probability measures $\mu_k$'s are compactly supported or the domains $X_k$'s are closed smooth manifolds, there is no gap and attainment of infimum and supremum of \eqref{TAGMK} and \eqref{TAGDMK} are guaranteed. \end{remark}